Coming Home to Grace

 The Greek word for sin — hamartia — means 'missing the mark.'
 But what IS the mark?
 If you've been aiming at doctrinal perfection, theological precision, or moral scorekeeping, you might be the best archer in the room — and still missing everything.

-Nothing Can Separate You — The Promise That Ends Every Argument (Romans 8:31-39)
+Nothing Can Separate You — The Closing Argument of Romans 8 (Romans 8:31-39)

-The Spirit Prays When You Can't Find the Words — And God Turns Everything into a Plan (Romans 8:26-30)
+The Spirit Prays When You Can't Find the Words (Romans 8:26-30)

 You've had those nights — face on the floor, chest tight, and you can't even form a sentence.
-Paul says that's exactly when the Holy Spirit does His most intimate work.
-And what comes next might be the most misunderstood verse in the Bible.
+Paul says that's exactly where the Holy Spirit steps in.
+And the verse he writes next — Romans 8:28 — is quoted constantly and read carefully far less often.

 Why All of Creation Is Groaning — And What It's Waiting For (Romans 8:18-25)